Doxa: Plato

 In his dialogue Gorgias, Plato presents the sophists as wordsmiths who ensnared and used the malleable doxa of the multitude to their advantage without shame.
 In this and other writings, Plato relegated doxa as being a belief, unrelated to reason, that resided in the unreasoning, lower-parts of the soul.

 This viewpoint extended into the concept of doxasta in Plato's theory of forms, which states that physical objects are manifestations of doxa and are thus not in their true form.
 Plato's framing of doxa as the opponent of knowledge led to the classical opposition of error to truth, which has since become a major concern in Western philosophy.
 (However, in the Theaetetus and in the Meno, Plato has Socrates suggest that knowledge is orthos doxa for which one can provide a logos, thus initiating the traditional definition of knowledge as "justified true belief.")
 Thus, error is considered in as pure negative, which can take various forms, among them the form of illusion.

 While doxa is used as a tool for the formation of arguments, it is also formed by argument.
 The former can be understood as told by James A. Herrick in The History and Theory of Rhetoric: An Introduction:The Sophists in Gorgias hold that rhetoric creates truth that is useful for the moment out of doxa, or the opinions of the people, through the process of argument and counterargument.
 Socrates will have no part of this sort of 'truth' which, nevertheless, is essential to a democracy.
 Importantly noted, democracy, which by definition is the manifestation of public opinion, is dependent upon (and therefore also constrained by) the same limits imposed upon the individuals responsible for its establishment.
 Due to compromised opinions within a society, as well as opinions not counted for due to inaccessibility and apathy, doxa is not homogeneous, nor is it created agreeably.
 Rather, it is pliable and imperfect—the outcome of an ongoing power struggle between clashing "truths."

 Aristotle

 Aristotle, Plato's student, objected to Plato's theory of doxa.
 Aristotle perceived that doxa's value was in practicality and common usage, in contrast with Plato's philosophical purity relegating doxa to deception.
 Further, Aristotle held doxa as the first step in finding knowledge (episteme), as doxa had found applications in the physical world, whereby those who held it had a great number of tests done to prove it and thus reason to believe it.
 Aristotle clarifies this by categorizing the accepted truths of the physical world that are passed down from generation to generation as endoxa.
 Endoxa is a more stable belief than doxa, because it has been "tested" in argumentative struggles in the Polis by prior interlocutors.
 The term endoxa is used in Aristotle's Organon, Topics and Rhetoric.

+Aristotle conceives of doxa as a type of hupolêpsis.
+Knowledge also falls under this category.
+Categorizing doxa, or opinion, with knowledge suggests that doxa is rational.